-1. Simply click the button below to go directly to the "Apps with access to your Google account" page (you can also go to this page from the Click&Clean settings in the "EXTRA" section, then log in with the account you want to check.
+1. Simply click the button below to go directly to the "Apps with access to your Google account" page (you can also go to this page from the Click&Clean settings in the "EXTRA" section), then log in with your Google account you want to check.

-If a third-party app, extension, or website says it has "Full Access" or "Read and Write Access," that means it can see and modify all your private information in your Google Account.
+3. If a third-party app, extension, or website says it has "Full Access" or "Read and Write Access," that means it can see and modify all your private information in your Google Account.
 Using the services of such third-party app or site puts your account security at risk.
 Therefore, you should select Remove Access to revoke your Google account access for that particular app or site.

 For example, take a look at the screenshot below: